DucManhPhan/DucManhPhan.github.io/_posts/2019-03-19-Quick-Find.md

 <br>

 ## Source code
+- Data structure
+    - Maintain array id[] with name for each component.
+    - If p and q are connected, then same id.
+    - Initialize id[i] = i.

 - Find operation: check if p and q have the same id.

 - Union operation: to merge components containing p and q, change all entries whose id equals id[p] and id[q].
 So, we have a problem: many values can be changed.

+- Analysis:
+    - Find operation takes a constant number of operations.
+    - Union operation takes time proportional to N. This is very slow.

 ```java
 public class QuickFindUF {